onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-Lift heavy shit to mock lifting and fall to the side Say that the olympics are great nonetheless - they’re great fun actually
+Lift heavy shit to mock lifting and fall to the side
+    fall to the side holding the broom stick and fall on metalic tuppleware for noise Say that the olympics are great nonetheless - they’re great fun actually